vagnersant/eliasdorneles.github.io/site/blog/on-getting-productive-with-git.md

 ### Add all files, detecting file renames and deletes

 Git expects you to tell it when you rename or delete files.
-You can ask Git to prepare the whole set of changes you have to be committed, including adding, deleting and renaming files, using the command:
+You can ask Git to add all changes to be committed, including adding, deleting and renaming files, using the command:

     git add --all